-ishing BIPOC voices, and "it is vital to validate their experiences of oppression, discrimination, and racism."
-To really listen and learn from BIPOC families, experts recommend that individuals develop culturally humble, responsive practices.8 BIPOC families explain, however, that individuals can never, by themselves, be truly culturally competent, so system actors need to partner with BIPOC families on this strategy.9 Research suggests considering other paradigms that prioritize parents' perceptions and allow for a shared power dynamic 10 - for example, partnering with Native families to learn how to recognize informal kinship networks common to them and existing programs that recruit ICWA-compliant foster families.
-"Recruitment requires the recognition and elimination of social and economic barriers for Native households to become a foster family in ways that speak to the necessity of mutual aid in cultivating safe and affirming homes for all Native families."
-To learn more, consider these resources:
+Center BIPOC children's and parent's voices in their own cases.
+Listen to those individuals involved and most affected.6 Institutions reinforce caste hierarchies by ignoring and diminishing BIPOC voices, and "it is vital to validate their experiences of oppression, discrimination, and racism."7 To really listen and learn from BIPOC families, experts recommend that individuals develop culturally humble, responsive practices.8 BIPOC families explain, however, that individuals can never, by themselves, be truly culturally competent, so system actors need to partner with BIPOC families on this strategy.9 Research suggests considering other paradigms that prioritize parents' perceptions and allow for a shared power dynamic10 - for example, partnering with Native families to learn how to recognize informal kinship networks common to them and existing programs that recruit ICWA-compliant foster families.
+"Recruitment requires the recognition and elimination of social and economic barriers for Native households to become a foster family in ways that speak to the necessity of mutual aid in cultivating safe and affirming homes for all Native families."11 To learn more, consider these resources: